Trey Mancini Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.17 team ERA ranks fifth among all league pitching staffs.
+- The Mariners' 4.08 team ERA ranks ninth among all MLB pitching staffs.

-- The Mariners allow the third-fewest home runs in baseball (six total, 0.5 per game).
+- Mariners pitchers combine to allow the fourth-fewest home runs in baseball (eight total, 0.7 per game).

-- The Mariners will look to Flexen (0-1) in his second start this season.
+- The Mariners are sending Gilbert (0-1) out to make his third start of the season.

-- In his last time out on Wednesday, the righty tossed five innings against the Los Angeles Angels, allowing two earned runs while surrendering two hits.
+- In his most recent appearance on Friday, the right-hander threw four innings against the Cleveland Guardians, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.